kipruto45/LOAN-PREDICTION-MODEL/README.md

 🏦 Loan Prediction Model

 This project implements a Loan Prediction Model that uses machine learning techniques to predict the likelihood of a loan being approved based on applicant details.
-It aims to assist banks and financial institutions in automating the loan eligibility process
+It aims to assist banks and financial institutions in automating the loan eligibility process.

 📌 Features

 Predicts loan approval (Yes/No) based on user input